©

 1/7

-A feel of the Arctic in the world's northernmost town
+A Feel of the Arctic in the World's Northernmost Town

 Tonight's food experience takes place in Gruvelageret.
 The restaurant is epic, right beneath a glacier, and conveys Svalbard's history as a mining community.
 You will be served a seasonal menu by the dedicated team.
 We recommend a nightcap with the locals at Karlsberger Pub before walking back to the hotel.